josephholsten/boring/README.md

 # The Most Boring Project Config

+As a systems administrator, I'm not excited by exciting.
+I'm not moved by novel.
+What really catches my eye is the tried-and-true, worked-just-fine-for-my-grandparents, by-the-book, or merely **boring**.

+This repository collects all the best examples of boring that can be found.
+Sometimes that means minimalist, sometimes that means boilerplate.
+Often it won't include the newest features.
+But it absolutely should contain examples of the features used by 95% of people, in the way those people will usually expect.

-Because every project should have Contributing guidelines for how to:
+For example, out CONTRIBUTING.md is the result of believing every project should have Contributing guidelines for how to:

 -   find the permanent home of your contributing info via http://contributing.appspot.com